feltus/Extracting_Human_Exon_Coordinates_from_GTF/README.md

 # Extracting_Human_Exon_Coordinates_from_GTF

+# Computational Practice: Extracting Gene Coordinates From a Genome file.

 # Objective
-In this assignment, you will learn to access a high-performance computing environment, download genomic annotation data from ENSEMBL, and extract specific features (exon coordinates) using command-line tools.
+In this lab, you will access a high-performance computing environment, download genomic annotation data from ENSEMBL, and extract specific features (exon coordinates) using command-line tools.
+These are common computational biology tasks.

-# Skills Practiced
+# Learning Objectives
 * HPC cluster access and resource allocation
 * Navigating Linux file systems
 * Downloading biological data from public repositories